thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/docker-compose-setup.md

 ## Enable MQTTS (MQTT over SSL/TLS)

+**MQTTS** allows clients to connect to TBMQ over an encrypted TLS/SSL channel, ensuring the confidentiality and integrity of MQTT messages in transit.
+There are two common deployment options:

+* **Two-way MQTTS (Mutual TLS)** – TBMQ terminates TLS, and clients must present valid certificates for authentication.
+* **One-way MQTTS (TLS termination at Load Balancer)** – HAProxy or another load balancer handles TLS termination, and forwards plain MQTT traffic to TBMQ over a trusted internal network.

+Both approaches protect external connections with encryption, but **two-way MQTTS** adds client certificate verification for higher security, while **one-way MQTTS** simplifies broker configuration and can reuse existing HTTPS certificates on the load balancer.

+### Two-way MQTTS

+In this configuration, TBMQ itself handles TLS termination and (optionally) client certificate authentication.
+This approach is suitable when you want the broker to fully control SSL/TLS and mutual authentication without relying on a load balancer for security.

 To enable **MQTT over SSL (MQTTS)**, you need to provide valid SSL certificates and configure TBMQ to use them.

 For more information on supported certificate formats and options, refer to the [MQTT over SSL](/docs/mqtt-broker/security/mqtts/) documentation.